ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/index.md

 - Monitor databases
 - ...

-You can send the requests to the DBaaS Manager through the UI, the CLI, and the API.
+You can send the requests to the DBaaS Manager through the UI, CLI, and API.
 For detailed instructions, see [Managing your service instance](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-manage-service).

 To create or delete your databases and database users, use your database client.